MEN UNITED IN SONG - NOTTINGHAMSHIRE 2024!

 FOUND !
 40 MEN !

-Men United in Song – what’s happening?
+Men United in Song – what happened?

-A number of similar projects are be running at the same time in different locations across the UK and – as well as our own charity event at Southwell Minster - we will be joining together with the other men and choirs who have taken part in a fantastic national project finale concert on Saturday 25th May in the Albert Hall Nottingham, which will also be supporting Prostate Cancer UK.
+A number of similar projects are running at the same time in different locations across the UK and – as well as our own charity event at Southwell Minster - we will be joining together with the other men and choirs who have taken part in a fantastic national project finale concert on Saturday 25th May in the Albert Hall Nottingham, which will also be supporting Prostate Cancer UK.

 REHEARSALS